Sign up for our newsletter and get tutorials and tips delivered to your inbox.

 Mixing, in its most pleasurable state, ought to feel more like a flow than a battle, so don’t make it hard for yourself in this initial stage.
 Instead, blast reverb loud and clear.
 Cycle through plugs, plates, and rooms till you find a character that fits.
 Then manipulate every parameter of the reverb till it sits as well as it can.
 Only after you’ve exhausted the plug-in’s tonal capabilities would I advise moving on to other processes.

-Note that some reverbs have built in options for EQ.
-Nectar's reverb filter, for example, lets you control the amount of low and high frequency material that is sent through it.
+Note that some reverbs have built-in options for EQ.
+Nectar's reverb filter, for example, lets you control the amount of low and high-frequency material that is sent through it.
 Some reverbs provide EQ options for the output stage.
-These EQs are designed specifically around the character of the reverb and may be a better choice than adding a separate EQ plug-in.
+These EQs are designed specifically around the character of the reverb and maybe a better choice than adding a separate EQ plug-in.

 Every reverb has its own parameters, some of which are intelligible to the common user, some of which require a very deep dive.
 Taking the time to learn your reverb plug-ins inevitably pays off, as you’ll wind up with a finer degree of control over the processor.
 Still, it’s a daunting enterprise—and I know this from experience: many are the reverbs whose interfaces I’ve given perhaps a passing glance.
 Even so, I delude myself into thinking I’m getting the most out of them!

-Slapping a new verb onto a sound and seeing what happens might be a way to force a creative choice.
+Slapping a new reverb onto a sound and seeing what happens might be a way to force a creative choice.
 It may even work two times out of seven.
 But I maintain that it pays off to do a bit of homework: grab a guitar, a vocal, a mixed drum track, a snare, a synth part, and set them aside in their own session.
 When you have some free time, open that session, and take out your handy pen and paper (or open a text document if you’re so inclined).
 Spend an hour or so investigating your new reverb as you would a new instrument, learning its intricacies and taking notes as you do.

 If there’s a common theme to my articles (other than note-taking), it’s this: engineers need to practice as much as musicians do.
 There is nothing wrong with setting aside time to hone new techniques on new pieces of gear.
 Likewise, there’s nothing wrong with giving yourself exercises and routines to ensure results.
 A track that exists solely for experimentation is a good thing to have on hand, and this use-case highlights why.